 As founder of PlayTime Pet Sitters & Dog Walkers, Susan’s work is her passion.
 She lives for all animals and has invested over 20 years in caring for them.
-Since starting PlayTime Pet Sitters, Susan has systematically established and grown her team into the exceptional and devoted crew of pet sitters they are today.
+Since starting PlayTime, Susan has systematically established and grown her team into the exceptional and devoted crew of pet sitters they are today.
 Her approach to animals is patient and thoughtful.
 In her gentle, unassuming way, she strives to thoroughly understand every pet she cares for and deeply respects them without exception.
-Her greatest triumph as a pet sitter is winning the respect of pets who make her work hard to earn it.
-Her one goal is for all the pets in PlayTime Pet Sitters’ care to be healthy, happy, and to have fun.
+Her greatest triumph as a pet sitter is winning the respect of pets who make her work hard for it.
+Her one goal is for all the pets in PlayTime’s care to be healthy, happy, and to have fun.
 On the rare occasion she is not pet sitting, Susan enjoys spending time with Bell, her delightful raven-furred pug.

 When Judy was just four years old her parents gave her a dog.
 She fell in love with it and has always had at least one canine friend ever since—sometimes as many as five.
 As an outgoing, interactive and friendly soul, Judy loves to make sure the pets she sits for are comfy, extremely happy, well cared for, and deeply loved.
 She is a Mill Dog Rescue volunteer and has three little rescue dogs of her own.
 Judy and her furry family enjoy taking part in competition agility, hiking in the woods, walking around lakes, and going for car rides.

-Kerry’s deep love for and connection with animals has always been an inherent quality.
-She admits to being totally obsessed with all creatures great and small which, in combination with her friendly, engaged, and nurturing personality, makes her a pet sitter both animals and pet parents adore.
+Kerry’s deep love for and connection with animals has always been an inherent quality; she admits to being totally obsessed with all creatures great and small.
+Her friendly, engaged and nurturing personality makes her a pet sitter both animals and pet parents adore.
 Born and raised in Colorado Springs, Kerry has a wealth of experience in caring for animals.
 After graduating from Colorado Mountain College’s Veterinary Technology Program, she worked 15 years as a veterinary technician.
 She has since gained five years’ experience with Guide Dogs for the Blind, three as an apprentice instructor and two as a guide dog instructor.
 She is also a certified training partner with the Karen Pryor Academy, having completed courses in professional dog training, Puppy Start Right, and cat training—all with a humane, relationship-based focus.
 Kerry’s approach to pets she cares for is one of deep respect.
-When home, she loves walking with her dogs, and clicker training her cat!
+When home, she loves walking her dogs and clicker training her cat!

 As a kid, Lacey begged her mom to let her volunteer for a local animal shelter.
 Though young, she was devoted to animals and found deep satisfaction in helping them.
 Her first dog, Ollie, was a rescue and captivated her heart in a way she had never experienced before.
 Though Ollie is no longer with her, Harley and Guinness, Lacey’s two boys, are the objects of her strong and abiding affection.
 As a surgical dental assistant, Lacey has grown incredibly perceptive to anxiety and fear in a variety of difficult situations.
-Inherently, she has a gift for soothing and calming.
+She is gifted at soothing and calming.
 Lacey delights in being the person others trust to love their pets and adores all those in her care.
 Her approach to each pet is extremely individualistic, but she is calm, gentle and reassuring without exception.
 Lacey’s time with Harley and Guinness consists of hiking, playing with tennis balls, agility training, hanging out and curling up together.

 Laurie is a volunteer for National Mill Dog Rescue and Foster Mom.
 She is also certified with the Colorado Division of Wildlife and the US Federal Fish and Wildlife Service as a licensed wildlife rehabilitator, specializing in birds.
 As a pet sitter she is as gentle, respectful and loving as they come.